paveenB/stock-analysis/README.md

 ## Overview of Project

-Client needs assistance in creating VBA scripts in excel spreadsheet for analyzing dataset of stocks.
+Client needs assistance in creating VBA scripts in excel spreadsheet for analyzing dataset of green energy stocks.

 ## Summary and Results